Climate-based broccoli planting guide for Mount Vernon, Washington

 Main risk: The usual setbacks here come from management choices rather than from the season itself.

-How Frost Affects Broccoli in Mount Vernon
+How Frost Affects Planting Dates for Broccoli in Mount Vernon

 Mount Vernon usually has about 224 frost-free days, with a typical last spring frost around March 24 and a typical first fall frost around November 3.